 Normally my dad is in charge, and although he's a great cook, let's just say his emphasis is a little more on the meat and a little less on the sides.
 With half the family qualifying as a borderline vegetarian, I figured a few satisfying veggie sides and a main to accompany my dad's decidedly non-veggie main would make people happy.
 Plus, I'm pretty excited to show the non-veggie lovers how delicious they can be when you treat them right.

-In preparation, I was thinking of the best veggie dishes I've ever had I immediately remembered this dish from Holy Taco in Atlanta.
+In preparation, I was thinking of the best veggie dishes I've ever had I immediately remembered this za’atar roasted cauliflower from Holy Taco in Atlanta.
 Nutty, roasted cauliflower tossed with sweet golden raisins, salty currants and crunchy walnuts.
 So much deliciousness in every bite!

-Let's talk about the raisins, because although every component is important, it's what truly makes this dish.
+Let's talk about the raisins, because although every component of this recipe for za’atar roasted cauliflower is important, the raisins really make this dish.
 The sweetness brings out the caramelized flavors of the cauliflower and makes for a great sweet and salty combination with the capers.
-Naturally-sweet with no added sugar, unlike many other dried fruits, I always keep raisins on hand to add a bit of sweetness to savory dishes like braised greens, pilafs, and curries.
+Naturally-sweet with no added sugar!
+I always keep raisins on hand to add a bit of sweetness to savory dishes.
+Some of my favorite savory dishes with raisins from the blog:

 Maybe it's the association with oatmeal cookies and and other sweet treats, but I find many people don't realize how nutritious raisins are.
 Remember, it's dried grape, so raisins have all the same beneficial compounds.
 One of those compounds is kaempherol, an antioxidant flavonoid which has been linked to a reduced risk of cardiovascular disease and cancer.
 It may even help prevent nerve disorders and osteoporosis.
 Golden raisins, my personal favorite, are a particularly rich source.
 Another neat bonus to golden raisins - the dehydration process increases the amount of quercetin, another flavonoid with anti-inflammatory and antioxidant benefits.
 Raisins are also a good source of fiber, potassium and iron.